daphne-eu/daphne/doc/Deploy.md

 ### Deployment Functionalities for SLURM

-DaphneDSL runs within Runtimes, which consist of main worker and other distributed workers connected to it.
+Daphne's distributed system consists of a single coordinator and multiple DistributedWorkers.
+To execute Daphne in a distributed fashion, first we need to instantiate DistributedWorkers and connect them to the coordinator.
-To establish such Runtime with connections, a deployment of the Runtimes is necessary.
+The connection of DistributedWorkers to the coordinator in the Daphne system is achieved through the `PEERS` environmental variable, passed during the deployment.
 Such deployment is described below.
-Running on the DAPHNE Distributed Runtime does not require any changes to the DaphneDSL code, but it expects to have deployed Distributed Workers.
+The DaphneDSL are then run within the Daphne distributed system.
+Running on the Daphne distributed system does not require any changes to the DaphneDSL code, but it expects to have deployed DistributedWorkers.

 The [deploy-distributed-on-slurm.sh](../deploy/deploy-distributed-on-slurm.sh) packages and starts Daphne system on a target HPC platform, and is tailored to the communication required with SLURM and the target HPC platform.
 While the packaging and transfer script [deployDistributed.sh](../deploy/deployDistributed.sh) already provides some functionality, the specific upgraded functionalities in the extended [deploy-distributed-on-slurm.sh](../deploy/deploy-distributed-on-slurm.sh) compared to [deployDistributed.sh](../deploy/deployDistributed.sh) are: